phlo/libmc/docs/source/index.rst

 libmc
 *****

-:mod:`libmc` is a python module providing a collection of tools for `KV Model Checking <http://fmv.jku.at/mc>`_ and implements the following concepts presented in the lecture.
+`libmc <https://github.com/phlo/libmc>`_ is a python module providing a collection of tools for `KV Model Checking <http://fmv.jku.at/mc>`_ and implements the following concepts presented in the lecture.

 .. :download:`slides<mcslides.pdf>`.